smttsp/last_chance_adoption/docs/tablet-instructions/index.md

 ### Logging In
 1. Turn on the tablet by pressing the power button
-2. Tap the Last Chance Adoption app icon
+2. Tap the Last Chance Animal Rescue app icon
 3. Enter your volunteer ID and password
 4. Tap "Login"